 Born in Atlanta, Jonathan received his Master’s degree in Journalism with a concentration in Digital Media from Columbia Graduate School of Journalism.
 He received his B.A. from Tufts University with a degree in Political Science and Middle Eastern Studies.
 In his spare time, Jonathan enjoys camping, live music, and experiencing perpetual disappointment/anger while rooting for Atlanta sports.

-Louis Bertolotti is the Operations Coordinator at Reclaim New York.
-In this role, he is responsible for the organization’s data management, as well as event planning and outreach for trainings all across the Empire State.
+Louis Bertolotti is the Manager of Outreach and Engagement at Reclaim New York.
+In this role, he is responsible for developing and growing the organization’s outreach efforts through digital and grassroots marketing.

 Originally from New Jersey, Louis is a graduate from the University of Notre Dame, and a passionate Mets fan.
 He has worked in the offices of both Democrat and Republican officials in the Garden State, and has seen firsthand the demands that government faces on a daily basis.
 He believes that government reform is necessary to take on the challenges of the 21st century, and that the best way to accomplish this reputable goal is to hold public officials accountable.